OPENING 2020-21 FREQUENTLY ASKED QUESTIONS

 We are dividing this upcoming school year into 8 segments.
 A student may pick ABBA for a full segment at a time.
 If one elects ABBA, one can seamlessly transition back into the live classroom following the segment, with enough notice to make the necessary distancing adjustments.
 A student who is working through ABBA due to illness or symptoms is eligible to return before the end of a segment after fulfilling the returning health protocols.
 International students who cannot arrive on campus by September 8 can also start the semester under ABBA.
 Joining through ABBA will not be deemed an absence for our Attendance Policy.
 To relieve the stress on the student and teacher, a teacher may in his or her discretion elect to grade a student who takes part under ABBA for a material portion of the quarter with a Pass/Fail grade.
 Under the direction of our IT Director Jeremy Crumb, the school is installing advanced technology to bring ABBA to our classrooms.

 ABBA is part of our commitment to empower our students and parents to make informed choices.
-If you are considering ABBA for the start of school on September 8, use the button to the right to complete the Additional Best Beginning Anywhere (“ABBA”) Request by the August 24 deadline.
-Requests for ABBA for any particular future segment should be made on the form at least one week before the applicable segment.
+Requests for ABBA for any particular segment should be made on the form (see form under Quick Links below) at least one week before the applicable segment.

 - Thursday, October 29 – Tuesday, December 22 (start of Holiday break/end of Q2)